AhmedRefaat00/AhmedRefaat00/README.md

 ## 🚀 About Me
 I am a passionate Software Engineer dedicated to driving team success through innovation and collaboration.
 With a meticulous attention to detail and exceptional organizational skills, I excel in designing, developing, testing, and maintaining robust software solutions.
 My comprehensive understanding of software engineering principles enables me to tackle complex challenges and deliver high-quality results.
 I am highly motivated to lead projects, continually grow my skill set, and make a significant impact in the tech industry.

-- 👨‍💻 All of my projects are available on my [Portfolio Website](https://ahmedrefaat00.github.io/MyPersonalWebsite/)
+- 👨‍💻 All of my projects are available on my [GitHub Account](https://github.com/AhmedRefaat00)
 - 📫 You can reach me at **ahmedrefaat00ar@gmail.com**
 - 📄 Learn more about my experiences from my [Resume](https://spontaneous-maamoul-f8c61b.netlify.app/)